7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Configure Custom Domains - Either:
 - Direct mapping - create a `CNAME` record
-- Intermediary domain mapping (when domain is already in use) - prepend `asverify` to subdomain it permit Azure to recognize your custom domain thereby using a intermediary domain to validate the domain.
+- Intermediary domain mapping (when domain is already in use) - prepend `asverify` to subdomain it permit Azure to recognise your custom domain thereby using a intermediary domain to validate the domain.

 Secure Storage endpoints
 `Storage Accounts -> $storage_account -> Networking Firewalls and virtual networks`; restrict access: